Ritoban Mukherjee

 Prometheus changed the Alien franchise

-Ridley Scott intended David to show the dangers of creating a sentient android — one with the capacity for free will and the ability to create.
+Ridley Scott intended David to show the dangers of creating a sentient android with the capacity for free will and the ability to create.
 Once Peter Weyland dies at the hands of an awakened Engineer, David's programming runs its course.
 Everything he does after that point is by his own volition.
 He is, for all practical purposes, free.

 David's arc across Prometheus and Alien: Covenant pushed this even further.
 By the sequel, he's conducting genetic experiments, engineering new life forms, and playing God.
 The question isn't whether David has consciousness.
 It's whether consciousness, once achieved, can ever be truly constrained.